 Sick troll created Twitter account mocking tragic teen Noah Donohoe’s remains

-Noah’s mum Fiona said the warped online user removed the account after she tackled it online.
+“The tweet was taken down, but it needs shown.
+We cannot turn our heads away from hate crime – it needs dealt with, and I, as Noah’s mummy, will protect him against all hate as much as I can.”

-NOAH Donohoe’s grief-torn mum is reeling after a spineless troll created an online account poking fun at the youngster’s skeletal remains and
+Noah Donohoe’s grief-torn mum is reeling after a spineless troll created an online account poking fun at the youngster’s skeletal remains.

 Fiona Donohoe spoke of her disgust after the sicko created a Twitter account to taunt her over her boy’s storm drain death titled “Noah’s Ghost”.